 The spiral weave was used to make the double loop DIY infinity loop dog tug toys pictured in this post.
 The pictured toys were each made using two sets of four long strands (see colour tips below).
 These sets of four were woven to create two tugs that intersect at their midpoints.
 Their ends were then joined to create loops and finished with tasselled end knots.

-As a demonstration tug for comparison, I also made a tug using the same cross-over technique, but with square box knot weave.
-I prefer the spiral for loops, but wanted to show you both patterns.
+As an alternative infinity loop dog tug toy demo for comparison, I also made a tug using the same cross-over technique, but with square box knot weave.
+I prefer weaving with the rounded spiral for this style of loop tug toys, but wanted to show you both patterns.

 Fleece Colour and Design

-I’ve used different colours on the bodies of the tugs to help make the visuals clearer for our DIY infinity loop dog tug toys.
+I’ve used different colours on the bodies of these infinity loop dog tug toys to help make the visuals easier to follow.
 It also looks pretty doggone cool when the intersecting loops are finished, not that the dogs care about such things!
 They’re all about the fun, not the looks.

-Using different colours really helps to show the visual effect of one tug passing through the other as a seemingly uninterrupted spiral at the midpoint.
+Using different colours helps to show the visual effect of one tug passing through the other as a seemingly uninterrupted spiral at the midpoint.
 Using a shared colour is optional, but can be helpful in creating that visual effect.
 The shared colour (green in these example tugs) is what allows hidden shared strands to be knotted together at the midpoint, if using that method.
 The pass-through method works with whatever colour combinations you wish.
+Using the same colours for both sides of the tug is a little more forgiving for joining tugs, but you’ll miss out on seeing the optical illusion.
+Again, the dogs won’t mind either way!

 DIY Infinity Loop Dog Tug Toy Materials